As an Amazon Associate, AutoPros earns commissions from qualifying purchases made through links in this post.

 Checking the Battery

 Inspect the battery for leakage or discharge around the top.
-You can take your battery to AutoZone and have them test it for free to make sure it’s working properly, or buy a battery tester so you can do it yourself.
-Either way, make sure to check it before taking your road trip.
+You can take your battery to AutoZone and have them test it for free, or buy a cheap battery tester so you can do it yourself (your own battery tester is nice to have on hand).
+Either way, make sure to check your battery before taking off on your summer road trip.

 Wiper Blades and Washer Fluid

 When you think of summer you automatically assume sunny days, however this is not the case for everybody.
 Even in Florida, it rains constantly during the summer.
-Make sure you have good wiper blades (clean them with a microfiber and soap if they’re not worn yet) and fill up your washer fluid.
+Make sure you have new wiper blades (clean them with a microfiber and soap if they’re not worn yet) and fill up your windshield washer fluid with Prestone or another good brand.

 Optional: Clean Your Car and Apply a Protective Coating